December 15, 2020

 To further support our riders’ safety, we also stepped in where necessary.

-Firstly, our teams on the ground have proactively removed scooters from streets when it’s not safe to ride, when competing operators haven’t (in freezing temperatures, for example).
+Firstly, our teams on the ground have proactively removed scooters from streets when it’s not safe to ride.
 And our innovative geofencing satellite technology provides voice messaging guidance when entering no riding, slow speed and no parking zones.

 Earlier this year, we rolled out Bolt’s Safety Toolkit.
 This in-app feature helps and encourages responsible scooter usage.